What are tarballs, and how do they form?

 How long will tarballs remain sticky?

-Weathering processes eventually create a tarball that is hard and crusty on the outside and soft and gooey on the inside, not unlike a toasted marshmallow.
-Turbulence in the water or beach activity from people or animals may break open tarballs, exposing their softer, more fluid centers.
+Weathering processes eventually create a tarball or flattened tar patty that can be hard and crusty on the outside and soft and gooey on the inside, not unlike a toasted marshmallow.
+Turbulence in the water or beach activity from people or animals may break open tarballs and patties, exposing their softer, more fluid centers.
 Scientists have not been very successful at creating weathered tarballs in the laboratory and measuring the thickness of the crusty outer layer.
 Therefore, we don't know how much energy is needed to rupture a tarball.

 We do know that temperature has an important effect on the stickiness of tarballs.
 As air and water temperatures increase, tarballs become more fluid and, therefore, sticky--similar to an asphalt road warmed by the summer sun.
 Another factor influencing stickiness is the amount of particulates and sediments present in the water or on the shoreline, which can adhere to tarballs.
 The more sand and debris attached to a tarball, the more difficult it is to break the tarball open.
 These factors make it extremely difficult to predict how long a tarball will remain sticky.